mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 ### Custom day of week format

-To customize day names in calendar header, you can use `dayOfWeekFormatter` which takes as an input the short name of the day provided by the date-library and returns it's formatted version.
+To customize day names in calendar header—you can use `dayOfWeekFormatter` which takes as an input the short name of the day provided by the date-library and returns it's formatted version.
 The default formatter only keeps the first letter and capitalises it.

 :::info